 The audition process is based on six areas:

-• Multiple Bell/Switching Exercises (20 percent): Demonstrate how the ringer handles quick and frequent changes
+- Multiple Bell/Switching Exercises (20 percent): Demonstrate how the ringer handles quick and frequent changes in accidentals.

-• Sight-Reading Pieces (30 percent): Group sight-reading of four to five pieces.
-Ringers change positions two to
+- Sight-Reading Pieces (30 percent): Group sight-reading of four to five pieces.
+Ringers change positions two to three times.